GoogleChrome/developer.chrome.com/site/en/blog/one-time-permissions/index.md

 ### New permissions UX from Chrome 116

 <figure>
-{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/7aSSSclHdEj33k5ifeQv.png", alt="Permission prompt with the new one-time option", width="800", height="560" %}
+{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/7aSSSclHdEj33k5ifeQv.png", alt="Permission prompt with the new one-time option.", width="800", height="560" %}
   <figcaption>
     Permission prompt with the new one-time option.
 This is the new permission prompt on desktop for geolocation, camera, and microphone.
   </figcaption>